OCT 2025 | latest news

-Talbot Soil Conservation District Board of Supervisors is proud to recognize Webb Dulin Jr. of Twin Cedar Farms as our 2023 Cooperator of the Year.
+Talbot Soil Conservation District Board of Supervisors is proud to recognize Wye Mills Farm Limited Partnership as our 2024 Cooperator of the Year.

-Twin Cedar Farms was recognized on Oct.
-23, 2024, by Talbot Soil Conservation District, Maryland State Senate, Maryland House of Delegates, Natural Resources Conservation Service, and the Maryland Department of Agriculture, for his dedication to commitment to conservation.
+Wye Mills Farm Limited Partnership was recognized on Oct.
+22, 2025, by Talbot Soil Conservation District, Maryland State Senate, Natural Resources Conservation Service, and the Maryland Department of Agriculture, for their dedication to commitment to conservation.

 February 2025 | Annapolis, MD